Regular Volunteer Hours: Volunteer Skills Series

 As every organization is different, individual organization needs may vary.
 However, there are practices that can make volunteer hours run smoother, and make sure you and your volunteers get the most out of the experience.
 These include:

 Requiring training in advance of volunteer participation helps tasks proceed as expected and makes staff oversight less difficult.
 An orientation should include a broad introduction to the organization and its projects as well as the organization’s expectations of its volunteers.
-Orientations are especially important if volunteers are expected to interact with clients or program attendees external from the organization in order to be sure the organization is represented well externally and clients receive excellent services.

 Volunteer registration, offering a sign-in for each session, and keeping track of hours can help you track who is present and who is volunteering regularly.
 Additionally, this information can help you understand how much time (and money, in a per hour sense) your operations require, which is information that can be included in grant proposals.
-While you can use paper sign-in sheets to do this, a digital CRM (customer relationship manegement) tool can make it easier.

-Volunteers can get off track, especially if there are many aspects to the work they are assigned.
 A staff person should make sure to outline each project or task clearly and reaffirm the expectations throughout the time volunteers are present.
 This check-in also lets volunteers know that their work is accomplishing a goal.

+Regular volunteer hours should be limited to no more than three hours at a time.
 By keeping regular hours short, it will be easier to manage the enthusiasm and energy levels of volunteers.
-It also will be easier on staff, especially if the volunteer hours fall at the end of a workday.
+It also will be easier on staff, especially if the volunteer hours fall at the end of a work day.

-What Should Volunteers Do?
+What Should Regular Volunteers Do?

 Volunteers can fill a myriad of roles.
 Since the objectives of regular volunteer hours are often related to upkeep or standard programming, the work is usually similar.
 Here are some things to consider:

-If volunteers have been properly trained or possess a specific skillset, some programming can be facilitated, in part, with volunteers.
-Examples of this include volunteers tutoring at an afterschool program, serving meals at food giveaways, or managing teams for event setup.
 In many of these situations, however, it will be important to have appropriate liability infrastructure in place to protect all parties involved.

 Tasks like packing food into boxes, organizing clothing and hanging it, sorting bike parts, or planting trees are all examples of tasks that can be easily started, stopped, and scaled.
 These kinds of tasks are also easy to oversee.
-However, keep in mind that repetitive activity can become tedious – liven things up with music, or have volunteers rotate, if time allows.